arojasag/auth/README.md

 ## Environment variables

-Many configurations can be set configuring a `.env` file.
+To run the project you have to create a `.env` file (it must be named exactly that).
 If you want to see and example about it, please go to [this file](./.env.example).
+That is just an example for development purposes.
+When deployed to production, the variables should be set with secure values instead of those defaults.

 > [!NOTE]
 > Once you have [created](#generating-a-working-env-file) your `.env`